ApocalypseCalculator/ToonPlex/README.md

 Simply clone this repository and install dependencies under each codebase using `npm install`.
-Build the client by running `npx vite build` in the `client` folder, and initialize the database by running `npx prisma db push` in the `server` folder.
+Build the client by running `npx vite build` in the `client` folder, and initialize the database by running `npx prisma migrate deploy` and `npx prisma generate` in the `server` folder.

 The server and scraper are both started by using `node .` in their folders.